-POLICY ENV 2: PROTECTION OF OTHER SITES OF ENVIRONMENTAL (NATURAL AND HISTORICAL) SIGNIFICANCE - The following sites (environmental inventory and map figure 6) are of local significance for wildlife and/or history.
+POLICY ENV 2: PROTECTION OF OTHER SITES OF ENVIRONMENTAL

+(NATURAL AND HISTORICAL) SIGNIFICANCE - The following sites (environmental inventory and map figure 5) are of local significance for wildlife and/or history.
 They are important in their own right and are locally valued.
 Development proposals that affect them will be expected to protect or enhance their identified features.

-Field with site of Roman villa (inventory site 404)
+Field with site of Roman villa villag

-John Stanhope Memorial Wood (413a)
+(inventory site 404) Smal

-Field with Anglo-Saxon site and woodland (411)
+Field with Anglo-Saxon site and Andre

-Ridge and furrow field north of village (120)

-Small enclosure field north of 'St Andrews View' (122)

-Small enclosure field north of South View farm (125)

-Long field west of Shangton Road (130)

-Field east of [name] (238)

-Gravel pits spinney (231)
+woodland (411) Smal

+John Stanhope Memorial Wood South

+(413a) Long

-Ridge and furrow field with pond north of Cranoe Road (234)
+Ridge and furrow field north of (130)

-King Charles's Well field (225)

-Croxfield spinney and field (213)

-Ridge and furrow field (228)

-Ridge and furrow field with stream and pond (221)

-Figure 6 - Other sites of environmental significance.
+village (120) Small enclosure field north of 'St Andrews View' (122) Small enclosure field north of South View farm (125) Long field west of Shangton Road (130) Field east of [name] (238) Gravel pits spinney (231) Ridge and furrow field with pond north of Cranoe Road (234) King Charles's Well field (225) Croxfield spinney and field (213) Ridge and furrow field (228) Ridge and furrow field with stream and pond (221)